huditech/lag-metrics-sample/README.md

 node receiver.js
 ```

-Now the lag can be calculated by lag-metrics.
-You can now observe the lag metrics being pulished after a few minutes.
+Now the lag can be calculated by Lag Metrics.
+You can observe the lag metrics being pulished after a few minutes.
 If the lag is above 100, an alert will be fired and a notification will be sent
 via email.

 NOTE: If no messages have been consumed at all, no lag will be detected.
 The reason for this is